PAIR-code/lit/documentation/ui_guide.md

 The **"reset view"** button returns the data table to its standard, default view.

-A **"columns"** dropdown allows showing/hiding of specific columns to customize what the data table shows.
+A **"columns"** drop-down allows showing/hiding of specific columns to customize what the data table shows.
 Model predictions can be added as columns through this dropdown, but they are not shown in the data table by default, in order to keep the table decluttered.